apache/geode-native/examples/cpp/authinitialize/README.md

-# Function-execution example
+# AuthInitialize Example
-This is a very simple example showing how to execute a function on the server.
+This example shows how to create and register a custom `AuthIntialize` authentication handler on the client that authenticates against a server that was started with the corresponding authenticator.
-It creates a `Cache` using the `CacheFactory`, configures a `Pool` with a `PoolFactory`, and configures a `Region` with a `RegionFactory`.
-The startserver script deploys a jar file with several custom functions in it, and the example app executes those functions and prints out the result set(s).

 ## Prerequisites
 * Install [Apache Geode](https://geode.apache.org)